Iowa State vs. TCU NCAA Football Odds, Plays and Insights | November 26, 2021

 Over/Under Insights

-- TCU has combined with its opponents to score more than 59 points in seven of 10 games this season.
+- TCU and its opponents have combined to score more than 58.5 points in seven of 10 games this season.

-- This contest's over/under is 4.1 points more than the 54.9 these two squads combine to surrender per game this season.
+- These two squads combine to surrender 54.9 points per game, 3.6 fewer than this contest's over/under.

-- The 59-point total for this game is 0.4 points below the 59.4 points per game average total in Horned Frogs games this season.
+- The 59.4 PPG average total in Horned Frogs games this season is 0.9 points more than this game's over/under.

 Iowa State Stats and Trends

-- In Iowa State's 11 games this year, it has four wins against the spread.

-- The Cyclones have been favored by 16 points or more two times this season and have covered the spread in all of them.
+- The Cyclones have always covered the spread this season when favored by 14.5 points or more.

-- Iowa State's games this year have gone over the point total in 50% of its opportunities (five times in 10 games with a set point total).
+- Iowa State's games this year have hit the over on five of 10 set point totals (50%).

-- When Iowa State puts up more than 33.7 points, it is 2-1 against the spread and 2-1 overall.
+- Iowa State is 2-1 against the spread and 2-1 overall in games when it records more than 33.7 points.

-- When Iowa State piles up more than 454.6 yards, the team is 3-1 against the spread and 3-1 overall.
+- Iowa State is 3-1 against the spread and 3-1 overall when the team piles up over 454.6 yards.

-- The Cyclones have 13 giveaways this season, while the Horned Frogs have 14 takeaways .
+- The Cyclones have turned the ball over 13 times this season, one fewer than the Horned Frogs have forced (14).

 - Find the latest spread and moneyline odds for Iowa State at SISportsbook.